10 Places For Eating Out Solo In Sydney

-Fortune of War Bar
+1. Fortune of War Bar

-Park St & Mezz Bar
+3. Park St & Mezz Bar

 Hotel Coronation is home to two bars, Park St and Mezz Bar.

-La Renaissance Café Patisserie
+4. La Renaissance Café Patisserie

-With a pleasant courtyard area at the back, La Renaissance Cafe Patisserie is like experiencing a little French oasis right in the middle of old Sydney.
-Established in 1974 as a family business and having a reputation as the city’s finest patisseries, one can enjoy delicious cakes, pastries, savouries, chocolates, macarons, croissants, brioche and éclairs till you heart’s content. **The patisserie is located at 47 Argyle Street, The Rocks, Sydney.
+La Renaissance Cafe Patisserie is like experiencing a little French oasis right in the middle of old Sydney with a pleasant courtyard at the back.
+Established in 1974 as a family business with a reputation as the city’s finest patisseries, one can enjoy delicious cakes, pastries, savouries, chocolates, macarons, croissants, brioche and éclairs to your heart’s content.

-The Rocks Foodies Market
+5. The Rocks Foodies Market

-LG Food Court below Woolworths
+6. LG Food Court below Woolworths

-Open daily for lunch until 3pm, this lower ground food court is
+Open daily for lunch until 3 pm, this lower-ground food court is

 perfect for a quick lunch.
-It’s a small air conditioned area in the CBD that sells an array of mouth-watering Malaysian and Thai cuisine at reasonable prices.
-It’s quite packed at 12 noon so make sure you head down early to get a table.
-Malaysian hawker dishes like Nasi Lemak, Chicken rice and Assam Laksa can be found here along with the famous Mix Rice option.
-A decent plate of Chinese mix rice could set you back AUD$7 – that’s great.
+It’s a small air-conditioned area in the CBD that sells an array of mouth-watering Malaysian and Thai cuisine at reasonable prices.
+It’s quite packed at noon, so make sure you head down early to get a table.
+Malaysian hawker dishes like Nasi Lemak, Chicken rice and Assam Laksa can be found here, along with the famous Mix Rice option.
+A decent plate of Chinese mixed rice could set you back AUD 7 – that’s great.

-Adria Rybar & Grill
+7. Adria Rybar & Grill

 Adria Rybar & Grill sits on Cockle Bay Wharf, one of the

 world’s premier dining and entertainment destinations with spectacular water views and stunning architecture.
-Offering seafood dishes, spit roast meats and pastas, Adria is an upscale restaurant that has a warm atmosphere with a laid back and stylish feel any time of day.
-Capturing the flavours of the Adriatic seaside region from Venice to Crete, the restaurant is ideal for both family and business luncheons.
+Offering seafood dishes, spit roast meats and pasta, Adria is an upscale restaurant with a warm atmosphere with a laid-back and stylish feel any time of day.
+Capturing the Adriatic coastal region’s flavours from Venice to Crete, the restaurant is ideal for family and business luncheons.

-Guylian Belgian Chocolate Café
+8. Guylian Belgian Chocolate Café

 If chocolate is your passion, drop by Guylian Belgian Chocolate